-53. Explain the difference between team site and communication site in SharePoint?
+53. Explain the difference between the team site and the communication site in SharePoint?

-Ans: Team site is a private site used to store documents of particular team activities whereas communication site is dedicated for customers and all company members and is used to publish details of the new products and services offered by the company.
+Ans: Team site is a private site used to store documents of particular team activities whereas a communication site is dedicated to customers and all company members and is used to publish details of the new products and services offered by the company.

 54. How much memory is needed for distributed cache and what will happen if it is stopped?

-Ans: When the SharePoint server is installed, it allots ten percent of the total physical memory to distributed cache.
-If the distributed cache is stopped, the user will see runtime error, access denied page loading slowly, no newsfeed and so on.
+Ans: When the SharePoint server is installed, it allows ten percent of the total physical memory to distributed cache.
+If the distributed cache is stopped, the user will see runtime error, access denied page loading slowly, no newsfeed, and so on.